ladiasnk/Complete-pipelined-RISC-V-CPU-core-/README.md

 ![My Image](RV321_base_instruction_set.jpg)

 ## The design
 This design is focused on the CPU core only, ignoring all of the logic that would be necessary to interface with the surrounding system, such as input/output (I/O) controllers, interrupt logic, system timers.
 Sources of complexity, like caches used to hold recently-accessed memory data close to the CPU core are also ignored here.
 The aim is to implement separate, and very small, instruction and data memories.
 IMem and DMem are typical seperate, single cycle instruction and data caches.
+As a result, this CPU is closer to a microcontroller's CPU rather than a desktop's one.
 It will execute a test programm of summing up numbers 1 through 10.
 The CPU components are shown below.
 ![My Image](CPU_block_diagram.jpg)
 ### 1. PC logic
 This logic is responsible for the program counter (PC).
 The PC identifies the instruction our CPU will execute next.
 Most instructions execute sequentially, meaning the default behavior of the PC is to increment to the following instruction each clock cycle.
 Branch and jump instructions, however, are non-sequential.
 They specify a target instruction to execute next, and the PC logic must update the PC accordingly.